 Doors for Small Cat

 There is a huge variety available when it comes to small cat doors.
-From manual to automatic and electronic, you can find doors with flexible flap, panels, rigid flaps as well as tunnel doors if the size is not much of a concern.
+From manual to automatic and electronic, you can find doors with flexible flaps, panels, rigid flaps as well as tunnel doors if the size is not much of a concern.
 Small cat doors are often big enough to let through kittens as well as medium-sized adult cats in most cases since cats are quite fluffy.

 Interior Cat Doors